solarwinds/solarwinds-apm-ruby/README.md

 This will run a full end-to-end test suite that covers all supported libraries and databases.
 Note that this requires all of the supported software (Cassandra, Memcache, Mongo etc.) to be installed, configured and available.

-Since this is overly burdonsome for casual users, you can run just the tests that you're interested in.
+Since this is overly burdensome for casual users, you can run just the tests that you're interested in.

 To run just the tests for the dalli gem trace validation: